 As most travel insurers won't cover mountain biking, those that do are usually going to charge more for the additional risk they are taking on.
 But this can vary with insurers, as the following snapshot illustrates:

 - World Nomads.
-World Nomads covers mountain biking, but cover for the bicycle is limited to $700.
+World Nomads covers mountain biking if you upgrade but only up to 6,000m and cover for the bicycle is not included.

 How do I disclose my intention to go mountain biking?